Livingston Avenue Bridge: Rehabilitation study

 As of 2012, the NYSDOT was evaluating whether to rehabilitate or replace the structure.
 The cost to replace the bridge was estimated at $50 million in 1998.
 Decisions about rehabilitation included consideration of upgrading the bridge to accommodate high-speed rail traffic.
 Funding for construction had not yet been allocated.
 One matter of contention was whether the project will restore the closed public walkway over the bridge.
 Doing so would greatly improve pedestrian access between Albany and Rensselaer, but the bridge owner, CSX, was citing safety concerns.
-In 2022, the NYSDOT will hold public meetings to discuss a project to rebuild the bridge.
+In 2022, the NYSDOT held public meetings to discuss a project to rebuild the bridge.

+Replacement

-The commencement of construction on the US$634.8 million, two-track replacement bridge was announced in July 2024.
-The new lift bridge would consist of 7 spans, be able to handle taller and heavier loads, and allow two trains to cross at the same time.
+In July 2024, Skanska, a Swedish construction company, was selected to replace the current bridge with a $634.8 million, two-track bridge..
+The new lift bridge will consist of 7 spans, will be able to handle taller and heavier loads, and will allow two trains to cross at the same time.

+The bridge replacement will also include the construction of necessary control and machinery rooms, new railroad signals, overhauling of electrical infrastructure, bridge and navigation lighting, and track improvements to the east of the bridge in Rensselaer.
+Rail bridges over Water and Centre Street will also be reconfigured and rehabilitated as part of the project.

 Completion of construction was targeted for the summer of 2028.